acsone/click-odoo/README.rst

                          the Odoo version, and include debug, info, warn, error.
                          [default: error]
     --logfile PATH       Specify the log file.
+    --rollback           Rollback the transaction even if the script does not raise an exception.
+Note that if the script itself commits this option has no effect, this is why it is not named dry run.
+                         This option is implied when an interactive console is started.
     --say-hello
     --help               Show this message and exit.